AustinFash/SoftwareEngineering/README.md

-## This is a folder of my demo project and homeworks from my software engineering 1 class
+## This is a folder of my homeworks from my Software Engineering 1 class